Skip to main content

 Read more about different quilt styles here.

-7. Having an awful color on the back of your quilt.
+7. Having an Awful Color on the Back of Your T-shirt Quilt

 If you choose a company with just a few color choices, you will have to take what they have.
 But be careful, there are some companies that may call a color maroon, while in actuality, it might be fuchsia.
 Think how disastrous this would be if the quilt had been made for someone not into pink.